bmelanman/simpleFileManager/README.md

 I don't currently have any big plans for the future of this project, so we'll see where this ends up.

-The current implementation uses a modified version of user Pzaino's ZVector library.
+Note: The current implementation uses a modified version of user Pzaino's ZVector library, which is incredibly useful I might add.
 It's currently only used as a stack when searching through directories, though there are future plans to replace this with a custom implementation.

 The ZVector library can be found here: https://github.com/pzaino/zvector